99230040846-sketch/DF/Exp3 wire shark.md

 **Step-7:** If credentials are not found with GET, apply the **POST method filter**:
 - http.request.method == "POST"

-(no screenshot here, since the previous Step 7 image was moved up)

 As you analyze the HTML form in POST requests, you can view user credentials (e.g., username and password).
 Example:
 - Form item: "uname" = "naganand"